ibm-cloud-docs/dl/deployment-transit-gateway.md

 Provides general considerations for planning your Direct Link deployment.
 {: shortdesc}

+## Planning for virtual connections
+{: #dl-planning-virtual-connections}

+Direct Link gateways allow on-premises networks to connect to networks in the IBM Cloud using virtual connections.
+Network traffic between virtual connections on a Direct Link gateway is not supported.
+However, depending on what network prefixes are advertised from the on-prem network, traffic might still flow between the virtual connections.
+For example, if the on-prem network advertises the default route (`0.0.0.0/0`).
+In this case, all traffic originating from a network that is connected through a virtual connection that does not find a route more specific than `0.0.0.0/0` is sent to the Direct Link gateway.
+After traffic arrives at the gateway, the traffic is forwarded by using standard routing algorithms.
+If another virtual connection has a route that matches the destination address of the traffic, then it is forwarded to the network on that virtual connection (instead of the less specific `0.0.0.0/0` of the on-premises network).

 ## Using AS prepends with VPC connections
 {: #as-prepends-routes}